Vyral/base-template/_posts/2018-11-26-how-and-why-agents-must-invest-in-themselves.md

 Besides that, having a designation behind your name always looks good.
 And, unlike other designations, you don’t need to continue paying year after year to keep this distinction.&nbsp;

-Until you can afford something higher, starting off with even a $25 annual investment will help to protect both you and your fellow agents’ chosen field of work.
+Until you can afford something higher, starting off with even a $25 annual investment will help to protect you and your fellow agents’ chosen field of work.

 As I touched on earlier, there are a few investments you must make for your personal benefit that are more individual in nature.
 Investing in your appearance, for instance, is more important than you may assume. **Your hair, clothes, and hygiene must all reflect that you are a professional, put-together person.** You don’t need to go all out, but have at least three decent outfits.&nbsp;